Security & reliability

 Your files live in Amsterdam

 We had a choice about where your files would live, and we did not make it on price.
 They sit on Backblaze B2, a serious, modern object store, in a data centre in Amsterdam — which is to say in Europe, where a European studio’s work belongs and where, under our hand, it stays.
-We pin the region deliberately, so your files are never quietly shuttled across an ocean to wherever capacity happens to be cheapest that week; they stay put, in a jurisdiction you can name.
+We pin the region deliberately, so your files are never shuttled across an ocean to wherever capacity happens to be cheapest that week; they stay put, in a jurisdiction you can name.

 The store is built to keep your bytes intact across its own infrastructure, without you ever having to think about it, and we chose the home we would happily trust with our own work before we put yours there.
 The same instinct that makes us fuss over a single dropdown made us fuss over this.